kozec/sc-controller/docs/protocol.md

 that scc-daemon managed to send request to scc-osd-daemon.

 #### `Profile: filename.sccprofile`
 Asks daemon to load another profile.
-No escaping or quoting is needed, everything after colon is used as filename, only spaces and tabs are stripped.
+No escaping or quoting is needed, everything after colon is used as filename.
+Additional spaces and tabs are stripped.

 If profile is sucessfully loaded, daemon responds with `OK.` to client that initiated loading and sends `Current profile: ...` message to all clients.